andromeda-voyager/rust-chat/README.md

-# rust-chat
+# Rust Chat
-Local network chat application
+Local network chat application written in Rust.

-# run and connect to a server
+## Quickstart

- cargo run client
+### Run

- # run and listen for a client
+`cargo run server` to run a server and listen for client connections.

- cargo run server
+`cargo run client` to run a client and connect to a server.